Andypotter10/HCI-Team-3/Deliverables/UsabilityReport.md

 # Usability Analysis: *More-Less Penguins on Ice*

-## 1. Usability Elements of the Physical Game

 ### Usability Elements of the Original Physical Game
 - **Modular board (puzzle style):** Encourages flexibility, exploration, and teamwork.
 - **Penguin-shaped pieces with magnets:** Provides tactile feedback and visual differentiation.